JoinColony/colonyJS/docs/_Docs_ContractClient.md

 ---
-title: Contract Client
+title: ContractClient
 section: Docs
 order: 4
 ---

-The Contract Client is a superclass for all client implementations that access a Colony smart contract.
+The `ContractClient` is a superclass for all client implementations that access a Colony smart contract.
 It contains abstractions for callers and senders as well as certain tools for listening to events, providing information about the network state, and interacting with the reputation mining system.

 The contract Client is split into two sub-classes, each of which interacts with a corresponding interface on-chain.

 The on-chain interfaces are `IColonyNetwork.sol` and `IColony.sol`.
-For more information about these, please refer to the [Colony Network Documentation](../../colonynetwork/api-the-colony-network/)
+For more information about these, please refer to the [Colony Network Documentation](/colonynetwork/api-the-colony-network/)

 ## ColonyNetworkClient